ghickman/ghickman.co.uk/source/_posts/2012-07-15-google-oauth2-sso-with-django.md

 {{ 3118490 | gist: 'views.py' }}

 Social Auth requires you add a view for when login fails.
-So far this hasn't been an issue for me so I've done the pure basics here.
+So far this hasn't been an issue for me so I've done the pure basics here with `LoginError`.

 The second view was to cope with the whitelisting of domains which, pleasingly, raises an `AuthFailed` exception when you try to authenticate with a domain not in the whitelist.